 Morning glories (Ipomoea) are beautiful old-fashioned plants that add color and vertical interest to any garden.
-You see them running up mailboxes, lamp posts, fences and anything else that they can get their tendrils on.
+You see them running up mailboxes, lamp posts, fences, and anything else that they can get their tendrils on.
 Pot growing morning glory plants is a great way to keep these vigorous vines in check.

 Can You Grow Morning Glory in a Container?

-Because these plants can be a little wild once they get started, many people grow morning glory vines in pots to keep them contained.
+Since these plants can be a little wild once they get started, many people grow morning glory vines in pots to keep them contained.
 Not only can you grow morning glory flowers in a container, but it is recommended that you do so unless you have a large trellis or fence structure to run your plant along.
 Morning glories will eagerly wind their way around anything in their path and can sometimes take over other plants in your garden unless given a dedicated space.

 Growing Morning Glories in Containers

-The same rules apply to growing morning glories in containers that apply to growing other vines in containers.
+The same rules apply to grow morning glories in containers that apply to grow other vines in containers.
 Be sure that you use a lightweight, organic planting medium and fix a trellis structure to the pot or behind the pot for the vine to grow on.
 Be sure that your potting soil drains well.
 You can add a little gravel to the bottom of the container to help with drainage.

 Morning glories like the sun or even a bit of afternoon shade and will mix well with other climbers, especially moonflower vine that opens later in the day.